-When remote work became the new normal, it felt like a godsend for an introvert like me.
+When WFH (work from home) became the new normal, it felt like a godsend for an introvert like me.
 It allowed me to do my best work, on my own schedule, without the distractions of a traditional office.
 Over time though, this newfound flexibility turned out to be both a blessing and a curse.
 Here are the top three challenges I faced as a remote worker and how I addressed them:

 Both my husband and I work from home, and in the beginning, we put both of our desks in the spare bedroom and thought we would co-work effectively.
 Big mistake.
 As both of us became busier, it made it next to impossible for either one of us to focus if the other person was on a call.
 Eventually, we turned our garage/home gym (that neither of us was using) into an office.
 It was the best investment we’ve made in the entirety of the time we’ve lived together.
 I moved into the garage office, and my productivity has skyrocketed since we now have separate spaces.